 - WAC 173-566-140 Evaluation process.
-(1) Ecology will evaluate all complete applications submitted by the announced deadline. - (2) Ecology reviews applications to determine eligibility of the applicant under WAC 173-566-030, and whether the project meets the eligibility criteria. - (3) Those grant applications determined eligible, ecology will then evaluate for project quality.
-To complete this evaluation, ecology will consider: - (a) Benefits to streamflow and instream resources. - (b) Whether the application demonstrates all of the following: - (i) Appropriateness of the project to address the stated needs. - (ii) Feasibility of the project, including the likelihood of success and long-term sustainability. - (iii) Whether the project is an effective use of available funds, considering need, as well as costs and benefits. - (iv) Readiness to proceed. - (c) Information gathered from field visits that may be part of the evaluation. - (4) The funding priorities described in WAC 173-566-150, and related grant guidance and criteria for the current funding cycle, will be used to produce a final score.
-Total final scores of the eligible project applications, taking account of both project quality and funding priorities, will be used to determine relative ranking for awarding grants. - (5) Ecology may set a minimum score that an application has to receive for ecology to offer funds.
+(1) Ecology will evaluate all complete applications submitted by the announced deadline. - (2) Ecology will review applications to determine eligibility of the applicant under WAC 173-566-030, and whether the project meets the eligibility criteria. - (3) For those grant applications determined eligible, ecology will then evaluate for project quality.
+To complete this evaluation, ecology will consider: - (a) Benefits to streamflow and instream resources. - (b) Whether the application demonstrates all of the following: - (i) Appropriateness of the project to address the stated needs. - (ii) Feasibility of the project, including the likelihood of success and long-term sustainability. - (iii) Whether the project is an effective use of available funds, considering need, as well as costs and benefits. - (iv) Readiness to proceed. - (c) Information gathered from field visits that may be part of the evaluation. - (4) The funding priorities described in WAC 173-566-150, and related grant guidance and criteria for the current funding cycle, will be used to produce the project scores.
+Scoring of the eligible project applications, taking account of both project quality and funding priorities, will be used to determine relative ranking for awarding grants. - (5) Ecology may set a minimum score that an application has to receive for ecology to offer funds.

-- WAC 173-566-150 Funding priorities.
-In addition to the evaluation of project quality in WAC 173-566-140, ecology will prioritize projects under each of the following: - (1) Projects located in WRIAs planning under RCW 90.94.020 or 90.94.030, or in a metering pilot project area in RCW 90.94.040. - (2) Projects identified in a watershed plan adopted under RCW 90.94.020 or 90.94.030 consistent with project priority and sequencing identified in the plan.
+WAC 173-566-150 Funding priorities.
+In addition to the evaluation of project quality described in WAC 173-566-140, ecology will give added priority to projects under each of the following three independent criteria:

-[5] OTS-1072.1

-- (3) Although not the highest priority consideration for funding, projects not identified in watershed plans under RCW 90.94.020 or 90.94.030 that do the following: - (a) Improve streamflows, or enhance instream resources and watershed functions that support the recovery of threatened and endangered salmonids. - (b) Improve streamflows, or enhance instream resources and watershed functions that support other fish and related aquatic resources.
+- (1) Geographic location.
+Projects located in: - (a) A planning WRIA identified in RCW 90.94.020 or 90.94.030; or - (b) A metering pilot project area as designated in RCW 90.94.040. - (2) Projects, consistent with the priority and sequencing within the watershed plan or rule-making documentation, identified: - (a) In a watershed plan adopted under RCW 90.94.020 or 90.94.030; or - (b) Through a rule-making process to meet the requirements of RCW 90.94.020 or 90.94.030. - (3) Projects that improve streamflows or enhance instream resources and watershed functions which benefit: - (a) Threatened and endangered salmonids (higher preference); or - (b) Other native fish and aquatic species of concern.

 - WAC 173-566-200 Water right acquisitions.
-(1) Acquisition of all or a portion of a water right is eligible for funding.
-The projects must include: - (a) Changing the purpose of use to instream flow under RCW 90.03.380. - (b) Permanent conveyance of the water right to ecology to be held in the trust water rights program. - (2) Funding may be provided for work related to preliminary assessment and price valuation when ecology determines that such work is necessary to complete a suitable water right acquisition. - (3) Applicants proposing water right acquisition projects must have a preapplication meeting with ecology.
+(1) The purchase of all or a portion of a water right is eligible for funding if the following project elements are included: - (a) Changing the water right purpose of use to instream flow under RCW 90.03.380. - (b) Permanent conveyance of the water right to ecology to be held in the trust water rights program. - (2) Funding may be provided for work related to preliminary assessment and price valuation when ecology determines that such work is necessary to complete a suitable water right acquisition. - (3) Applicants proposing water right acquisition projects must have a preapplication meeting with ecology.

 WAC 173-566-210 Water storage.
-Water storage projects eligible for funding include above ground storage, below ground storage, within natural formations, or be man-made.
+Water storage projects eligible for funding include above ground storage and below ground storage, and can be within natural formations, or man-made.
 Examples include off-channel surface water storage, managed aquifer recharge, infiltration galleries or ponds, and cisterns.